gitluin/sara/README.md

 Recent Statii
 ------
- * v2.0.1	- Holy heck.
  * v2.0		- Whole lotta UNIX philosophy up in here!
 Keybinds are controlled by sxhkd now!
 A little bit of bspwm in your dwm and sara sandwich!
 Pointer events (click into window, move and resize window) still handled by sara.
-The bar is next for UNIXification (read: surgical removal and separation into its own repo).
-SEPARATE BRANCH UNTIL I CAN TEST ON MULTIMONITOR AND CONFIRM CHANGES ARE SAFE TO MERGE!
- * v1.0.1	- Fixed a bug with changecurrent on unmanage triggering.
-It caused clients to spawn unattached and wouldn't fix itself until a view call.
- * v1.0		- Oh my god I did it.
+ * v1.0.{0-1} 	- Finished it enough to share with the class.
+Fixed a changecurrent bug.
  * v0.9.{2-9.5}	- Multiple monitor support, viewall, reduced redundant variables, solved many enternotify edge cases, moveclient works by visibility, updategeom a la dwm 6.1, implemented rules, transient popup support, proper client killing, proper float stacking, code cleanup, mouse move and resize, lots of time wasted on easy (but sometimes obscure) bugs.
  * v0.8.{1-7.7} - No drw and no alpha behavior for the bar.
 Can send clients to just a desktop, can view multiple desktops at once, enternotify works (maybe), gaps, window borders, bar boxes removed.
 Code cleanup.
 Memory freeing fixed. buttonpress works!
  * v0.7		- The dwm way of clients has been implemented, bug-free (I think)!